google/flutter.widgets/CONTRIBUTING.md

   go to `https://github.com/google/flutter.widgets` and click the "Compare & pull request" button

-Please make sure all your checkins have detailed commit messages explaining the patch.
+Please make sure all your checkins have detailed commit messages explaining what the patch does and *why*. **Changes to code behavior should include unit tests** that would fail without the change.

-Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing (Travis, Appveyor, etc), one of the project maintainers will merge the changes to our internal repo.
+Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing (Travis, Appveyor, etc), one of the project maintainers will test the changes to our internal repo.
 This might cause test failures that need to be debugged internally so we might make further suggestions on your PR.

-Once the internal change is submitted to the private repo, we will run our sync scripts to bring this repo up to date.
-At that point, your PR will be closed.